Wei-N-Ning/autotimer/README.md

     result: passed
 ```

-It's not compulsory to do assertion at the end of the measuring suite since sometimes we just want to compare the speed and runtime.
-In that case, simply omit the `assertFaster` step.
-The suite will execute all the test subjects (and their init routine) and generate the report once it calls its destructor (i.e. when it goes out of scope).
-Yep, you may call it lazy-evaluation.
+It's not compulsory to invoke the assertion step at the end of the measuring suite.
+If we omit the `assertFaster` step, the suite will execute all the test subjects (and their init routine) and generate the report once it calls its destructor (i.e. when it goes out of scope).

-You should also take advantage of the init routine to do time-consuming set up works (it could take much more time than the actual test subjects!) and dedicate the test subjects to your core algorithms.
+You should also take advantage of the init routine to run time-consuming set up logic (it could take more time than the actual test subjects!) and dedicate the test subjects to your core algorithms.
 If the init routine and the test subjects share state, it has to be explicitly captured as a reference in the lambda function like shown in the above list `[&xs]`.

 ## Examples: